Niagara Falls Horseshoe Falls viewed from the Canadian side at dusk, mist rising from the cataract

 The Oakes Hotel Overlooking the Falls

-"The closest mid-tier hotel to Horseshoe Falls — measured in metres, not minutes.
+"One of the closest mid-tier towers to Horseshoe Falls, measured in metres rather than minutes.
 Strong value if you treat the lobby as a corridor and the view as the asset."

 8.2